 Course Leader / Professor of Animation Studies

 BA (Film Studies), MA (Media Studies), PGCE, PhD (Animation Studies/Education)

-Dr. Paul Ward is Professor of Animation Studies in the School of Media at the Arts University Bournemouth.
+Dr. Paul Ward is Professor of Animation Studies in the Bournemouth Film School (Faculty of Media and Performance) at the Arts University Bournemouth.
 He studied Film and English at the Polytechnic of North London (1988-1991), and then went on to do a Masters in Media Studies at the University of London Institute of Education (1991-1993), returning there to do a PGCE (1994-1995) and PhD (part-time, from 1998-2003).
-During this period, he taught Film and Media Studies at the University of North London, Brunel University and the Institute...Full profile
+During this period, he taught Film and Media Studies at the University of North...Full profile

 Your Interview and Portfolio

 The MA Animation Production course is all about developing your skills in the field of Animation and interrogating what you do in terms of practice, theory and professionalism.
 As part of your application we expect to see a portfolio of work that demonstrates your skills, interests and specialism.
 You can download our Portfolio Guidelines here.